HighCapable/YukiHookAPI/docs-source/src/en/guide/quick-start.md

 ::: warning

-Since API **1.0.80** version, the default JVM version is 11, and 1.8 and below are no longer supported.
+Since API **1.0.80**, the Java version used by Kotlin defaults to 11, and versions 1.8 and below are no longer supported.

 :::